colegeissinger/starters/README.md

 Starters - WordPress Starter Theme for Web Developers
 ========

-<strong>Currently under heave development!!
+<strong>Currently under heavy development!!
 The repo should be filled by the end of the year with the first beta copy of the starter theme.</strong>

 Starter WordPress Theme for Developers